Honestpuck/jss_tools/doco.md

 #### policy(policy)
 Returns a dictionary of info about a policy.
 The key 'paks' is an array of dictionaries with info on the packages included in the policy and the key 'scripts' does the same for scripts.

+Keys are:
+ - id
+ - name
+ - enabled
+ - trigger
+ - checkin - trigger on checkin
+ - enrollment - trigger on enrollment
+ - login - trigger on login
+ - logout - trigger on logout
+ - network - trigger on network state change
+ - startup - trigger on startup
+ - other - trigger on other
+ - frequency
+ - cat_id - category ID
+ - cat_name - category name
+ - site_id
+ - site_name
+ - self_service - use for Self Service
+ - pak_count - count of the packages included
+ - script_count - count of the scripts included
+ - paks - dictionary of the packages
+ - scripts - dictionary of the scripts

 #### script(script)
 Returns a dictionary of info about a script.